Richard

 from functional stoneware and porcelain to clay and mixed-media

-Working with Nan Coffin and Joe Molinaro (ceramics professor at Eastern Kentucky University), Richard has been traveling to the Amazon Basin of Ecuador for the last fifteen years working to document the indigenous pottery cultures there in photographs and video.
+Working with Nan Coffin and Joe Molinaro (ceramics professor at Eastern Kentucky University), Richard has traveled to Ecuador over the last thirty years working to document the indigenous pottery culturesof the Amazon Basin in photographs and video.
 Videos from recent trips are in the works.
-You can see some of Richard's photographs of Ecuadorian pottery here.
+You can see some of Richard's photographs of Ecuadorian pottery here: Ecuadorian Pottery, and also on Joe and Richard's @indigenousclay Instagram feed.
+Follow us to see where we've been and what we're looking at from past travels and friends.

-Richard also plays bluegrass music with his band Gone Tomorrow whenever possible.
+Richard also plays mandolin and guitar in his bluegrass music band Gone Tomorrow whenever possible.